mars0i/lescent/README.md

 The print button is useful for generating PDF diagrams if your software allows you to generate PDFs using your printing system.

-Lescent uses a fixed number of colors, so if there are too many mutations in a diagram, they will repeat.
-(If you see the same color in disconnected regions, they represent different mutations.)

 ### Things to notice: